MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/select-management-pack-file.md

 ms.topic: article
 ---

-# Selecting a Management Pack File
+# Select a management pack file

 When you create any monitoring in the Operations console, you have to specify a management pack file for the elements that you are creating.
 This topic describes a basic strategy that you can follow and provides additional details to help you understand the logic of the recommended strategy.

-## General Strategy
+## General strategy

 For applications that already have a sealed management pack installed, typically management packs installed from the Management Pack Catalog: